-- (3.1) NC will evaluate the project, producing quarterly process and annual outcome reports, by 09/2020. - (3.2) Working with the State Epidemiological Outcomes Workgroup (SEOW), NC will utilize reports to identify challenges and their associated solutions, as well effective strategies to be disseminated statewide, by 12/2020. - (3.3) Working with the SEOW, NC will utilize quarterly and annual reports to facilitate local evaluation, leveraging of resources, and sustainability of effective evidence-based prevention programs, policies, and practices, by 03/2022.
+Objective 3-1: NC will evaluate the project, producing quarterly process and annual outcome reports.

+Objective 3-2: Working with the SEOW, NC will utilize reports to identify challenges and their associated solutions, as well effective strategies to be disseminated statewide.

+Objective 3-3: Working with the SEOW, NC will utilize quarterly and annual reports to facilitate local evaluation, leveraging of resources, and sustainability of effective evidence-based prevention programs, policies, and practices.